-- 1. Insert a new aluminium inner D-shaped pipe into the corroded pipe.
+- 1. Insertion of a new aluminium D-shaped pipe into the corroded pipe.
 Tests performed with an evaporative cooling system have shown that modules of such bi-staves run above 0 °C. Results are reported in Table 2. - 2.
-Fitting were attached to the pipes by laser welding, eliminating brazing.
-Bare staves (staves without modules loaded) already made were disassembled.
+Fitting were attached to all pipes by laser welding, thereby eliminating eliminating brazing.Bare staves (staves without modules loaded) were disassembled.
 The old pipe was removed and replaced with one with laser-welded fittings and reassembled with a yield of about 85%. - 3.
 A new batch of staves was produced to compensate for the losses of the refurbished bare staves.